Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 To enter this category you will be asked to:

-1. Describe the training initiative, highlighting its key features that were responsible for delivering outstanding performance.
-(500 words)
+1. Describe the training initiative, highlighting its key features that were responsible for delivering outstanding performance. (up to 500 words)

-2. Describe how the training initiative made an impact in developing outstanding security practices in terms of adding value, improving performance or otherwise driving excellence.
-(500 words)
+2. Describe how the training initiative made an impact in developing outstanding security practices in terms of adding value, improving performance or otherwise driving excellence. (up to 500 words)

 The judges will be looking for evidence of outstanding performance in: